ChrisEssery/group-project/Portfolio/UX_Design.md

 </div>

 Here is a mind map of the different real world issues and problems we were considering.
-The idea here was to combine the issue/problem with a style of game to generate a board game for our SPA.
+The idea here was to combine a real world issue/problem with a particular type of game to generate a a board game for our SPA.

 <div align="center">